Skip to main content Skip to section navigation

 Note that at this point the issue’s status is “investigating” — we haven’t confirmed that it’s really an issue yet.
 So, we should actually refer to this as just an “event” at this point; it doesn’t become an “incident” until we’ve confirmed it.

-At this phase, communications should follow the steps in the TTS incident response process including creating an issue in the security-incidents GitHub repository.
-Copy the following template to create the issue:
+At this phase, communications should follow the steps in the FedRAMP Incident Communications Procedures Guide and the TTS incident response process process.

 Short description of what's going on